zfit/zfit/README.rst

 Fits are performed in three steps:

 1. Creation of a loss function, in our case a negative log-likelihood.
-2. Instantiation of our choice of minimiser, in the example the ``MinuitMinimizer``.
+2. Instantiation of our minimiser of choice, in the example the ``MinuitMinimizer``.
 3. Minimisation of the loss function.

 .. code-block:: python

     # Stage 1: create an unbinned likelihood with the given PDF and dataset
     nll = zfit.loss.UnbinnedNLL(model=gauss, data=data)

-    # Stage 2: instantiate a minimiser (in this case a basic minuit
+    # Stage 2: instantiate a minimiser (in this case a basic minuit)
     minimizer = zfit.minimize.MinuitMinimizer()

-    # Stage 3: minimise the given negative likelihood
+    # Stage 3: minimise the given negative log-likelihood
     result = minimizer.minimize(nll)

 Errors are calculated with a further function call to avoid running potentially expensive operations if not needed: